 Prevention

-- Set short TTL (300-1800s) for critical domains so emergency switches don’t take hours to propagate
+- Set a short TTL (300-1800s) on critical records so emergency switches don’t take hours to propagate.

 Related